KentStateWeb/rwd/class/syllabus/index.md

 * Completing assignments on time and submitting them properly to GitHub each week.

 ###Course Schedule
 This course will be divided into four parts.
 Readings, lecture notes and information on preparing for class will be posted to the class website on GitHub.

-Please see the “Detailed Course Schedule”, available on the course website and Blackboard, for specific dates, times and assignments.
+Please see the [Detailed Course Schedule](/class/schedule) for specific dates, times and assignments.

 ####Part 1: Principles of Responsive Web Design and HTML
 Students explore the concept of responsive web design, learn why it matters and will begin implementing simple HTML + CSS elements and selectors in the browser.
 Students will read Responsive Web Design by Ethan Marcotte as part of this section, and will refer to the HTML and CSS textbook frequently.